 ;; Assert a few simple facts (define causes (extend-relation (a1 a2) (fact () ‘schizophrenia ‘paranoia) (fact () ‘depression ‘paranoia) (fact () ‘depression ‘anhedonia) (fact () ‘depression ‘insomnia))) ;; We can also add facts to our little ontology (define causes (extend-relation (a1 a2) causes (fact () ‘(bipolar disorder) ‘paranoia))) (define causes (extend-relation (a1 a2) causes (fact () ‘(bipolar disorder) ‘mania))) (define causes (extend-relation (a1 a2) causes (fact () ‘(bipolar disorder) ‘insomnia))) ;; Establish relationship of anatomical structures (define caudal-to (extend-relation (a1 a2) (fact () ‘capsule ‘midbrain) (fact () ‘midbrain ‘pons) (fact () ‘pons ‘medulla) (fact () ‘medulla ‘cord))) (define crosses-at (extend-relation (a1) (fact () ‘pons))) (define caudal-all (lambda (cephalic caudal) (any (adjacent cephalic caudal) (exists (intermediate) (all (adjacent cephalic intermediate) (caudal-all intermediate caudal)))))) (define ipsilateral-symptoms? (lambda (lesion-at) (names (solve 5 (x) (caudal-all lesion-at (car (names (solve 5 (s) (crosses-at s)))))))) ;; Prettify solutions a bit (define names (lambda (ls) (map car (map cdr (map car ls))))) ;; Try a simple relationship query: ;; What symptoms can depression cause? ;; (solve 5 …) means ‘give me at most 5 solutions ;; for the logic variable x that would make ;; (causes ‘depression x) true. > (names (solve 5 (x) (causes ‘depression x))) (paranoia anhedonia insomnia) ;; What symptoms can bipolar disorder cause? > (names (solve 5 (x) (causes ‘(bipolar disorder) x))) (paranoia mania insomnia) ;; What conditions cause paranoia? > (names (solve 5 (x) (causes x ‘paranoia))) (schizophrenia depression (bipolar disorder)) ;; What structure is immediately caudal to the midbrain? > (names (solve 5 (x) (caudal-to ‘midbrain x))) (pons) ;; What are *all* structures caudal to midbrain? > (names (solve 5 (x) (caudal-all ‘midbrain x))) (pons medulla cord) ;; What structure is cephalic to the pons? ;; (Note reordering of terms in the predicate. ;; You can read this logic statement as ‘give me ;; all answers such that x makes predicate caudal-all true’ > (names (solve 5 (x) (caudal-to x ‘pons))) (midbrain) ;; Give all terms cephalic to pons: > (names (solve 5 (x) (caudal-all x ‘pons))) (midbrain capsule) ;; Are symptoms ipsilateral to a given lesion location? > (ipsilateral-symptoms? ‘cord) () ;; i.e., false (empty list) > (ipsilateral-symptoms? ‘medulla) (_.0) ;; i.e., true for all

 These are trivial examples.
-However, very sophisticated systems can be constructed using logical rather than declarative programming models.
+However, very sophisticated systems can be constructed using logical/declarative rather than imperative programming models.

 Logic programming has traditionally been done in Prolog.
-However, systems like the Kanren family (eg, Minikanren) can be embedded in languages like Scheme, Lisp, and Haskell to take advantage of a functional paradigm.
-Compilation is possible to lower level languages like C for easy porting to various platforms, including ubiquitous portable computers.
+However, systems like the Kanren family (eg, miniKanren) can be embedded in languages like Scheme, Lisp, and Haskell to take advantage of a functional/declarative paradigm.
+Compilation is possible to lower level languages like C for easy porting to various platforms, including now ubiquitous portable (pocket) computers for tasks such as real-time health monitoring and intervention.

 For a good introduction to the use of logic programming embedded in a functional language like Scheme, see sections 4.3 – 4.4 of SICP .